lucax88x/PrimitiveObsession/README.md

 class Bar {}
 ```

-Registering both of them them is just simple as writing:
+Registering both of them
+with Autofac is just simple as writing:

 ```csharp
 var builder = new ContainerBuilder();